webconnex/slate/source/includes/_api_v2.md

 #### HTTP Codes (responseCode)
 HTTP Code							 | Description
 ------------ |-----------------------------------------
-200 OK	| The request was successful, we updated/created the resource and the responded body contains the representation.
+200 OK	| The request was successful, we updated the resource and the responded body contains the representation.
+201 CREATED	| The request was successful, we created the resource and the responded body contains the representation.
 204 OK DELETED	| The request was successful; the resource was deleted.
 400 BAD REQUEST | The data given in the POST or PUT failed validation.
 Inspect the response body for details.
 401 UNAUTHORIZED	| The supplied credentials, if any, are not sufficient to create or update the resource.